Crizzooo/stock-quotes/notes.md

 ##  Other thoughts
-- I only noticed that www was formatted with spaces instead of tabs after configuring eslint and my environnmet to use tabs.
-I've got no problem converting to spaces and converting to the style sheet used by whatever team I am on
 - I am only displaying a chart of the last month, but the API Service currently can be called with different chart lengths supported by IEX from other scripts, and the front end could easily be enhanced to support a dropdown chart with these values to update the data timeline and chart
 - I definitely over engineered a bit of architecture and solutions here, causing me to go over the budgeted time and turn in a project with no test specs.
 I hope it will however demonstrate that I am enjoy and am able to learn new technologies, new patterns, and am always thinking of performance or reusability
 - The main goal was to demonstrate I am proficient and knowledgeable on modern front end and Node.js patterns, but would like to learn more best practices, architecture ideas, and strategies to make code more maintainable.
 Everything Ive written here is from my own knowledge and experience, as I do not currently work with any Node.js or React engineers.
 I am very hungry to work with those more experienced and to adopt the improved ways they might think about and develop solutions.
+- I only noticed that www was formatted with spaces instead of tabs after configuring eslint and my environnmet to use tabs.
+I've got no problem converting to spaces and writing in accordance with the style guide used by whatever team I work with

+## What I saw as Weaknesses
+- best practices for handling errors and alerting users in production environments
+- clear naming of folders and services
+- consistent styling of comments and interface design
+- lack of testing
+- lack of styling and branding
+- search only matches from the start of the term. i.e you can't find `Apple Inc` by searching `Inc`

+## What I saw as Strengths
+- performance of search functionality
+- searching by company name or symbol
+- ability to leverage existing service interface or utility classes to quickly implement additional, similar functionality